dyxmvp/hsrChST-seq/README.md

 2. Configure Snakefile
 3. Configure cluster.json
 4. Configure Snakemake.sh
-5. Run the pipeline use the command:
+5. To run the pipeline, use the command:
 ```
 sbatch Snakemake.sh
 ```